workadaptive/content/_articles/not-a-real-developer.md

 This is natural for scrappy hackers.
 We've always worked this way.
 Try something.
 See what breaks.
 Adapt.
 Ship the next version.

 The difference now?
-The AI is doing the technical implementation.
-But the mindset is pure scrappy hacking.
+The AI's doing the technical implementation.
+But the mindset's pure scrappy hacking.

 Point, don't program.
 Describe outcomes, not steps.
 Provide context, not specifications.